 3. Failure of one of the testicles to descend into the scrotum.

 The child needs psychological preparation before the procedure.
-He should be told how the examination will be carried out, why it is done.
-When conducting an ultrasound scan for a child, it is advisable for parents to be nearby so that the baby does not experience discomfort.
-Preparation for the procedure is not needed, it is enough to take a diaper and napkins to wipe off the remains of the gel after the end of the ultrasound examination.
+He should be told how the examination will be carried out and why it is being done.
+When performing an ultrasound on a child, it is advisable for parents to be nearby so that the baby does not experience discomfort.
+There is no need to prepare for the procedure; just take a diaper and napkins to wipe away any remaining gel after the ultrasound examination is completed.

 Interpretation of ultrasound indicators

-If no pathologies were detected during an ultrasound of the testicles in men, then in the protocol you can read the following indicators that indicate the norm of the organs:
+If no pathologies were detected during an ultrasound of the testicles in men, then in the protocol you can read the following indicators that indicate the normality of the organs:

 • Testicles.
-Well viewed.
-The size of the testicles of an adult male is 2.5-6 cm long, 1.5-3 cm wide.
-The outlines should be even.
+Looks good.
+The dimensions of the testicles of an adult man are 2.5-6 cm in length and 1.5-3 cm in width.
+The outline should be even.
 Homogeneous echogenicity.
 No neoplasms.

 • Scrotum.
 The thickness of the walls of a healthy scrotum should be no more than 8 mm.